Procedural Direction PIC10 - Personal Injury Commission Hearings

 (d) Venue Option 4: A combination of Venue Options 1‑3

-8. If a party or parties want the hearing listed using a Venue Option other than that selected by the Commission (Alternate Venue Option), they must raise that issue at the teleconference.
+8. If a party or parties want the hearing listed using a Venue Option other than that selected by the Commission (Alternate Venue Option), they must raise that issue at the preliminary conference.

-9. The presiding member at the telephone conference will decide, in their reasonable discretion, if an Alternate Venue Option will be used after hearing submissions about why an Alternate Venue Option is preferred.
+9. The presiding member at the preliminary conference, or the Division Head at a later date, will decide, in their reasonable discretion, if an Alternate Venue Option will be used after hearing submissions about why an Alternate Venue Option is preferred.

-10. When a party seeks an Alternate Venue Option that includes an in-person hearing component, that party must address the following matters at the teleconference:
+10. When a party seeks an Alternate Venue Option that includes an in-person hearing component, that party must address the following matters at the preliminary conference:

 (a) whether the parties are legally represented and whether any of the parties are self-represented;